gregid/standard-resource/docs/lists/creating-lists.md

 ### Creating Lists

-Once you have decided on a list name, you are ready to make a list.
-Typically, it is convenient to use `store.getResources()` when you are creating a list, as the following example demonstrates:
+Once you have decided on a list name, you can make a list.
+Typically, it is convenient to use `store.getResources()` when you are creating a list, as the following example
+demonstrates:

 ```js
 const booksToAdd = getResources('books', [2]);